rcrogers/yarns-loom/yarns/MANUAL.md

   - Turning clockwise from center detunes the LFOs
     - Each LFO's frequency is a multiple of the last, with that multiple being between 1x and 2x depending on the setting
     - Facilitates unstable, meandering modulation

-### Portamento
-- `PORTAMENTO` setting has a shared zero at center
-  - Increases constant-time portamento when turning counter-clockwise of center, and increases constant-rate when turning clockwise
-- Broadened setting range from 51 to 64 values per curve shape